3D printing glossary

 Rapid prototyping

-Computer-controlled manufacturing method, which brings together a set of tools, which, arranged together, allow to achieve intermediate representation projects of product design: models, prototypes and pre-series.
+A computer-controlled manufacturing method that brings together a set of tools which, when combined, produce intermediate representation projects for product design: mock-ups, prototypes and pre-production runs.

 Prototype

-An original model that has all the technical qualities and all the operating characteristics of a new product, but it is also sometimes an incomplete example of what a product could be.
+An original model that has all the technical qualities and operating characteristics of a new product, but is also sometimes an incomplete example of what a product could be.

 RIM

-Reaction Injection Molding = By creating an epoxy or silicone resin mold (previously from a master model made in Stereolithography) a prototype can then take shape.
+Reaction Injection Molding = By creating a mold in epoxy or silicone resin (previously from a Stereolithography master model), a prototype can then take shape.

-StereoLithography Apparatus : polymerization of a photosensitive epoxy resin by ultraviolet laser, in layers of 0.10 to 0.15 mm.
+StereoLithography Apparatus = Stereolithography: polymerization of a photosensitive epoxy resin by ultraviolet laser, in layers of 0.10 to 0.15 mm.

 SLS

-Selective laser sintering : polyamide particles are agglomerated by a CO2 laser.
+Selective Laser Sintering = Powder sintering: polyamide particles are agglomerated by a CO2 laser.